Trabant

 In German, Trabant means “companion or “satellite.
 Manufactured in the German Democratic Republic since 1949, it became the East German car by excellence.
 The Trabant was a small and inexpensive vehicle.
 The manufacturer practically had the automotive monopoly in Soviet-ruled Germany.

-The Trabant has a two-cylinder motor and its body is made of resin mixed with cotton and although it was far from being a stable car, it became one of the most coveted cars capable of transporting four adults and their luggage.
+The Trabant has a two-cylinder motor and its body is made of resin mixed with cotton from Moscow and although it was far from being a stable car, it became one of the most coveted cars capable of transporting four adults and their luggage.

 After signing up to a waiting list, East Germans sometimes had to wait up to ten years until they received their car.
-Some citizens would even sign up their new-born on the waiting list, to get the car when the child was old enough to drive.
+Some citizens would even sign up their newborns on the waiting list, to get the car when the child was old enough to drive.

-Leading role
+Leading Role

 The small Trabant played a major role in the lives of East Germans, especially after the Berlin Wall was put up.
 Many tried to escape to the West in their Trabant, as you’ll find out when you visit Checkpoint Charlie Museum.